EPCCed/archer-gpu-course/applications-two-day/section-2.01/README.md

     and check that `h_out` has the expected values;
 4. release the device resources `d_x` at the end of execution.

+As there is no kernel yet, the output `h_out` should just be the same as the input `h_in` if operating correctly.

 #### Finished?

 Check the CUDA documentation to see what other information is available from the structure `cudaDeviceProp`.
 This will be in the section on device management.